 Where?

-Some advantages to having a party at home include having plenty of time to set-up (you can start the day before), having all your supplies close at hand, and having the party in an environment your child is comfortable in, which is especially important for younger children.
+Some advantages to having a party at home include having plenty of time to set-up, having all your supplies close at hand, and having the party in an environment where your child is comfortable, which is especially important for younger children.
+Some disadvantages to having a party at home include having to clean your house both before and after the party, possible damage to your house or furnishings, space limitations, and lack of built-in entertainment unless you have a big play structure or swimming pool.

-If you're having an outdoor party, always have a back-up plan in case of poor weather.
+If you’re having an outdoor party, have a back-up plan in case of poor weather.
 Try to reserve or stakeout a picnic area with a shelter.
-When you accept RSVPs be sure to get the guests' phone numbers in case you need to call them with a last minute location change.
-It's difficult and disappointing to reschedule a party at the last minute, so plan on having the party unless it just won't work.
+When you accept RSVPs be sure to get the guests’ phone numbers in case you need to call with a last minute location change.
+It’s difficult and disappointing to reschedule a party at the last minute, so plan on having the party rain-or-shine unless it just won’t work.

 When deciding where to have a party, consider potential safety issues.
 Put yourself in baby protection mode and think about ways to make the environment safer.
-Take special precautions if the party environment includes: stairs, a balcony, high windows, glass doors, chemicals, a pool, or busy streets.
+Take special precautions if the party environment includes stairs, a balcony, high windows, glass doors, chemicals, a pool, or busy streets.
 Other children can be unpredictable in a new environment, particularly with the excitement of a party.
-Although your child may know not to lean against a 2nd story window, his/her guests may not.
+Although your child may know not to lean against a 2nd story window, his guests may not.

 How Long?

-Some people advocate short parties (1-2 hours) to make things easier for the parents and reduce the likelihood that the children will get bored or misbehave.
+Some people advocate short parties of 1-2 hours to make things easier for the parents and reduce the likelihood that the children will get bored or misbehave.
+Short parties are fine for some occasions.
+An end-of-soccer-season party can be finished in an hour, because the kids already have their activity and time to socialize during the game.
+School parties also tend to be very short, sometimes only 30 minutes!

 Who & How Many?

-You do not have to invite everyone who has invited your child to their parties (payback invitations).
-My feeling is that kids' friendships can change pretty quickly and someone who was your child's friend last year may not be an important guest for your child anymore.
-I also believe the present you gave to the child is adequate "payback" for the party your child attended, so you do not necessarily owe the child a party invitation.
-Ms. Manners might not agree, but I'm sure it's not the only thing we don't see eye-to-eye on!
+In some cases the guest list is determined by the occasion – the entire class is invited to a school party and the entire team is invited to a sports party.
+For parties where you and your child determine the guest list start with the “must invites”, your child’s best friends.
+If you want to invite additional children add the friends your child sometimes plays with.
+You do not have to invite everyone who has invited your child to their parties.
+Children’s friendships can change pretty quickly and someone who was your child’s friend last year may not be an important guest for your child anymore.
+The present you gave to the child is adequate payback for the party your child attended, so you do not necessarily owe the child a party invitation.

 At some point you may see gender issues when developing the guest list.
-The typical pattern is that young children's parties are a mix of girls and half boys.
+The typical pattern is that young children’s parties are a mix of girls and boys.
 As children get older their party guests are mostly, if not all, the same gender.
 Then as children become teenagers they may again have a balance of girl and boy guests.
+If the party isn’t going to be all boys or all girls, try to ensure that there are at least two girl or boy guests.
+It can be awkward to be the only girl or only boy at a party.
+Your party theme may be influenced by the gender mix of the guest list.
+A Princess Party isn’t likely to appeal to many boys, but a Princess & Knight Party will.

-Generally, parents of children under 3-4 years of age will plan on staying and you'll be glad they did (you may even want to request it).
-Parents of older children may make the decision to stay or leave once they get to the party and check out the environment, the level of supervision, and how their child is fitting in.
-For example, when my son was 7 years old I took him to a party where there was a trampoline, a busy street, and some kids who weren't particularly nice to my son.
-I had not planned to stay at this party.
-In fact, I was really looking forward to 2 hours of free time, but once I evaluated the situation I decided to stay.
+Generally, parents of children under 3-4 years of age will plan on staying and you’ll be glad they did.
+Parents of older children may make the decision to stay or leave once they get to the party and check out the environment, the level of supervision, and see how their child is fitting in.
+The upside to parents staying is that they’ll usually help out if you ask.

 The downside to siblings staying is that it can really change the dynamics of the party when the siblings are more than a few years younger or older than the party guests.
 Younger kids slow things down and can get in the way.
 Older kids can win all the games and dominate the younger children.
 If you really don't want extra guests (parents or siblings) at the party, you'll need to find a tactful way to mention this when you send the invitation or accept the RSVPs.